lucasktlee/posts/drafts/blockchains-potential.md

 ### Difficulties with utilizing Bitcoin as a unit of account

 In order to function as a unit of account, money must have a consistent value that allows one to compare the prices of goods.
-At present, this is hardly the case due to the aforementioned price volatility.
+As an example, one would be correct in assuming that a book that costs $10 is twice as expensive as a book that costs $5.
+Moreover, the value of money ought to be consistent over time, such that when a customer visits a cafe for a coffee, the price stays the same from day-to-day.
+In the case of Bitcoin, due to the aforementioned price volatility, this is not the case.
+Merchants accepting Bitcoins will necessarily have to recalculate their prices frequently, with the result that one cannot know in advance what one Bitcoin will buy.

 The second difficulty lies in the relatively high cost of a Bitcoin compared to the typical goods and services demanded by consumers on a day-to-day basis.
+This requires items with prices denominated in Bitcoins to be quoted in more than two decimal places, e.g. 0.0010<abbr title="Bitcoin">BTC</abbr>.
+While there are some national currencies that have unusually high denominations, including without limitation the Indonesian rupiah, the Japanese yen, and the Korean won, it is often easier for people to deal with large denominations by simply cutting off the extra zeros than it is for people to deal with decimal places.

 ### Limited acceptance of Bitcoin as a medium of exchange